Email FacebookTwitterMenu burgerClose thin

 It’s common for a probate process to require professional services, most often those of lawyers and accountants.
 This can come up for any number of reasons.
 Often, for example, an estate will need the services of a lawyer to make sure that assets are distributed legally, and to review any issues of property, estate or other laws that come up during the probate process.
 Or an estate may need the services of an accountant to manage its assets during the probate process and ensure that all assets are located in full.

 In all cases, this will generate professional services fees, as the estate must pay the costs of any individuals that it hires.
-If the decedent died intestate, this can also include advertising fees, as the administrator will be required to post a death and estate notice for a minimum period of time to ensure that potential heirs have an opportunity to come forward.
+If the decedent died intestate, this can also include advertising fees.
+That’s because the administrator will be required to post a death and estate notice for a minimum period of time to ensure that potential heirs have an opportunity to come forward.

 Typically, professional services fees are billed at an hourly rate.
 In the case of a particularly complex estate, a probate lawyer might charge a percentage of the estate’s value.